-No part of this publication may be reproduced or used in any form by any means - graph-ic, electronic, or mechanical, including photocopying, recording, taping, or information storage and retrieval systems - without the written permission of YANMAR CO., LTD.
+No part of this publication may be reproduced or used in any form by any means - graphic, electronic, or mechanical, including photocopying, recording, taping, or information storage and retrieval systems - without the written permission of YANMAR POWER TECHNOLOGY CO., LTD.

-When exporting or providing this product and manual to non-residents, please comply with the security trade control laws and regulations of Japan and other relevant countries.
+In case of exporting this product and providing the related technical material to non-residents in Japan or residents overseas, it is required to comply with the export and trade control laws and regulations of Japan and other relevant countries.
+Please be sure to follow the necessary procedure.

-OPERATION MANUAL MODEL 3TNV74F, 3TNV80F, 3TNV80FT, 3TNV88F, 3TNM74F OF ERATION MANUAL CODE 0ATN4-EN0026
+OPERATION MANUAL MODEL 3TNV74F, 3TNV76F, 3TNV80F, 3TNV80FT, 3TNV88F, 3TNM74F OF ENATION WANDAL CODE 0ATN4-EN0029